Summary

 Romance movies have a unique cinematic ability to capture the hearts of their audiences through their romantic relationships, but some of these entanglements have been troubling, if not downright toxic.
 By transporting viewers into stories full of passion and connection, these movies celebrate all kinds of love, from the kind that lasts a lifetime to some that are cut too short.
 From Seb and Mia’s bittersweet romance in La La Land, to the 12-year-long slow burn of When Harry Met Sally, these movies often have a great story about love to tell.

-- My Unique Skill Makes Me OP Even at Level 1 Season 1 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?
+- Kaalkoot Season 1 Episode 4 Release Date and Time, Countdown, When is it Coming Out?

 However, occasionally, that isn’t the case.
 Some relationships in romance movies aren’t as appropriate as these, ranging from the slightly problematic to the questionably legal.
 From affairs that are never truly addressed, massive age differences, and concealed identities, sometimes an inappropriate relationship can tarnish the message and legacy of even the most endearing romance movie.